HarrisonCamm/HarrisonCamm/README.md

-Student from the Univerity of Canterbury graduating with a Bachelor's in Computer Science next year who is seeking a grad role in Full-stack or Embedded Systems development.
+Student from the Univerity of Canterbury graduating with a Bachelor's in Computer Science this year.

 <!---